arduino/help-center-content/content/About Arduino/My Arduino Account/How-to-delete-your-Arduino-account.md

 3. Tap **Delete Account** and tap again to confirm.

-4. Open the email associated with your Arduino account and look for an email from noreply<!-- nolink-->@arduino.cc.
+4. Open the email associated with your Arduino account and look for an email from **noreply<!-- nolink-->@arduino.cc**.

 5. Click the confirmation link to confirm the deletion of your account.